TABLE OF CONTENTS

 - “Hydrogen Production by Use”

-Today, there exists an already established hydrogen market of about 100 megatons (million tons) of hydrogen production and consumption.
+Global hydrogen demand in 2024 was about 100 million tons (IEA, 2025).
 In energy terms, this is equivalent to 12 exajoules per year.
 At present, this hydrogen is almost entirely produced via carbon-intensive methods (see the gray and brown wedges in the left graph above) and used as an industrial feedstock (see the graph to the right above) in producing ammonia (NH3) for fertilizers, in refining (desulphurising) crude oil, and as a chemical agent in iron ore reduction.

 Note: En-ROADS requires users to introduce policies in order to simulate the growth of hydrogen in other sectors.
 Read below for more information.